Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

 In this Letter, we determine the optimal experimental parameters for two state-of-the-art quantum sensing protocols, aiming to get the maximum information for spectral reconstruction.
-We combine this strong theoretical foundation with a robust data analysis, allowing us to present the most accurate statistically polarized nano-NMR Qdyne experiments to date.
+We combine this strong theoretical foundation with robust data analysis, allowing us to present the most accurate statistically polarized nano-NMR Qdyne experiments to date.
 We compare them to ideal, error-free CS experiments through the amount of information that they provide about a target signal frequency, and unambiguously establish that Qdyne has a superior performance.
-These results open new possibilities for high precision quantum sensing, and broaden the scope for implementing Qdyne in liquid nano-NMR, potentially allowing to resolve chemical shifts and $J$-coupling at the nano-scale.
+These results open new possibilities for high precision quantum sensing, broadening the scope for implementing Qdyne in liquid nano-NMR, conceivably allowing to resolve chemical shifts and $J$ couplings at the nanoscale.
+Additionally, we demonstrate a universal comparison methodology for sensing protocols and experimental platforms that can potentially become a valuable tool for optimizing any quantum sensing experiment.

-\emph{Quantifying information} --- We consider an NV center interacting with the magnetic field $B(t)$ generated by a statistically polarized sample of diffusing nuclei.
+\textit{Quantifying information.}--- We consider an NV center interacting with the magnetic field $B(t)$ generated by a statistically polarized sample of diffusing nuclei.
 Assuming that any other external noise is strongly suppressed by either dynamical decoupling (DD) \cite{Viola1999,Cywinski2007,KDDref,KDDref2,CasanovaPRA2015,Suter2016,GenovPRL2017} or careful experimental design, the main limiting factor to spectral resolution is the finite correlation time, $T_D$, of $B(t)$.
-An initial superposition state on the NV center interacting with $B(t)$, will accumulate a phase $\Phi[B(t)]$.
-By tracking the evolution of such state we can infer the parameters describing $B(t)$ using suitable post-processing.
+An initial superposition state of the NV center interacting with $B(t)$, accumulates a phase $\Phi[B(t)]$.
+Tracking the evolution of such state permits inferring the parameters describing $B(t)$ using suitable postprocessing.

-Experimentally, the accuracy in estimating a parameter such as a small (angular) frequency offset $\delta$, defined as the difference between the nuclear spin Larmor frequency and the frequency set by the sampling times, is quantified by the parameter estimator mean squared error (MSE), $\Delta\delta$.
-The Cram\'er-Rao bound tells that the MSE must always be greater than the inverse Fisher information about that estimator, i.e. $\Delta\delta \geq 1/I_\delta$ \cite{Wootters1981,Braunstein1994}, establishing a connection between theory and experiments, and providing with a direct route to improve experiments through theoretical modeling.
+Experimentally, the mean squared error (MSE) $\Delta\delta$ quantifies the accuracy in estimating a parameter; e.g., the small (angular) frequency offset $\delta$, defined as the difference between the nuclear spin Larmor frequency and the sampling frequency (see Appendix~\ref{AppendixB}).
+The Cram\'er-Rao bound states that the MSE must always be greater than the inverse Fisher information about the parameter, $\Delta\delta \geq 1/I_\delta$ \cite{Wootters1981,Braunstein1994}, establishing a connection between theory and experiments, and providing a direct route to improve experiments through theoretical modeling.
 For a single measurement